 The Vista v2 is on par with other high-quality UPPAbaby products we've reviewed.
 This stroller offers impressive attention to detail and nicer materials than most of the competition in our tests.

-The overall fit and finish look and feel more expensive than it is and the construction seems like it will last long after your strolling years are behind you.
+The overall fit and finish look feel more expensive than it is, and the construction seems like it will last long after your strolling years are behind you.
 In side-by-side comparisons, it is easy to see why the Vista v2 has one of the highest test results for quality.

 If you want to outfit and customize the Vista, UPPAbaby offers a large variety of potential add-ons to make life easier:

 - The UPPAbaby RumbleSeat-- The Rumble seat is a slightly smaller second seat to turn your Vista into a two-seater.